-France Profit-Sharing Bonus (PPV) 2026: Caps, Exemptions & Implementation Guide
+France Value-Sharing Bonus (PPV) 2026: Employer Guide — Caps, Exemptions and Payroll Compliance

 Expert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.